SiddhantGupta799/PyBasics-Library/README.md

 # PyBasicsLibrary
-This is a C++ based Library and uses the language to implement some of the basic Python Built-in functions.
+This is a C++ based Library and uses the it to implement some of the basic Python Built-in functions.

 Features (Funtions) :